 - 1 cup pickled red onions

-To make the BOCA hot dog sauce, in a bowl combine the ketchup, mustard, mayonnaise, and vinegar.
+- To make the BOCA hot dog sauce, in a bowl combine the ketchup, mustard, mayonnaise, and vinegar.
 Transfer to a plastic squeeze bottle or cover the bowl and refrigerate until ready to use.

-To make the hot dogs, in a large covered nonstick sauté pan, simmer the hot dogs in ½ inch of water until the water is absorbed, about 8 minutes.
+- To make the hot dogs, in a large covered nonstick sauté pan, simmer the hot dogs in ½ inch of water until the water is absorbed, about 8 minutes.

-Remove the hot dogs from the heat and slice them lengthwise with a paring knife.
+- Remove the hot dogs from the heat and slice them lengthwise with a paring knife.

-Reduce the heat to medium.
+- Reduce the heat to medium.
 Add the olive oil and heat until shimmering.
 Return the hot dogs to the pan and cook cut side down until browned and crisp, about 2 minutes.
 Flip and cook for another minute or two on the other side.

-Warm the tortillas in a dry nonstick skillet over medium heat for ¬. seconds on each side, then stack two tortillas on a plate so that they overlap in the middle but are long enough to fit a hot dog.
+- Warm the tortillas in a dry nonstick skillet over medium heat for about 30 seconds on each side, then stack two tortillas on a plate so that they overlap in the middle but are long enough to fit a hot dog.
 Put a hot dog on top, then spoon on ¼ cup beans, scatter on one slice of bacon, heap on ¼ cup pickled onions and squirt the sauce over everything.
 Fold and enjoy.